 Equatorial Guinea gained independence from Spain in 1968.
-Since the military coup in 1979, the country has reportedly been experiencing human right violations, corruption, and other abuses.[1]
+Since the military coup in 1979, the country has reportedly experienced human right violations, corruption and other abuses.1

-The country is relatively rich in natural resources, which, among other things, leads to armed conflicts and arms proliferation.[2]
-Most weapons that enter West Africa illegally are smuggled through Equatorial Guinea.
-Corruption, piracy, and maritime crimes create a favourable environment for the proliferation of small arms and light weapons (SALW).[3]
+The country is relatively rich in natural resources, which has resulted in armed conflict and arms proliferation, among other things.2 Most weapons entering West Africa illegally are smuggled through Equatorial Guinea.
+Corruption, piracy and maritime crimes create a favourable environment for the proliferation of small arms and light weapons.3

-In response to the accidental explosion in 2021, AMAT/GICHD provided ammunition technical support under the UN SaferGuard quick-response mechanism, in cooperation with the United Nations Regional Centre for Peace and Disarmament in Africa (UNREC), as well as in coordination with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the Golden West Humanitarian Foundation.[4]
+Following an accidental explosion in 2021, AMAT-GICHD provided ammunition technical support under the UN SaferGuard quick-response mechanism, in cooperation with the UN Regional Centre for Peace and Disarmament in Africa (UNREC), as well as the UN Office for the Coordination of Humanitarian Affairs (OCHA) and the Golden West Humanitarian Foundation.4

 Launch the country dashboard